konpapp/bang-the-dice-game/README.md

 ```
 A few parameters need to be specified in the `.env` file before the application can start:
 1.`SESSION_SECRET`: Any personal string
-2.`MONGO_URI`: Since the application utilizes a MongoDB, you should have paste your personal MONGO_URI, or edit the username and password fields and the draft.
+2.`MONGO_URI`: Since the application connects to a MongoDB.
+Paste your personal MONGO_URI, or edit the username and password fields on the draft.

 After those are implemented, start the application with:
 ```